 There is something magical about the simple joy of dancing; all you need is a decent wooden floor, some music and some people.

-The other people are optional.
 I have been swing dancing for ten years and these simple ingredients have brought me so many great nights and so much happiness.

 But the swing dance scene has a dirty secret.
 It is addicted to flying.

 Almost every weekend of the year, somewhere in the world, there is a big dance camp, festival or competition.
 Typically, there will be classes during the day, then dance parties with live jazz bands, performances and competitions in the evening.
 They attract people from all over the world.

 Almost every weekend of the year, somewhere in the world, there is a big dance camp, festival or competition.

 In 2014 I attended the largest swing festival in the world, in Herrang, Sweden.
 There were dancers from every continent except Antarctica.
 Teachers were flown in from the US, Argentina and South Korea.
 It lasts five weeks, but most attendees go for just one, and it has about one thousand attendees per week.

 All that flying, for some music, some people and a decent wooden floor.

 These international festivals, camps and competitions are a central part of modern swing culture.
 Dancers are told that to improve beyond a certain level, they need to attend these festivals, and a lot of them too!
 Top level dance teachers are called “international” teachers, because they will be flown around the world to teach.
 They make their money and build their reputations teaching and competing at camps and festivals.

 While some dancers may go to five or ten in a year, international teachers may go to one nearly every weekend.
 Festivals are expected to book big name teachers from across the world.
 When London hosted a festival a few years ago, people complained that there were too many teachers from London teaching.